TylerHan1226/Riff-Harbor/README.md

 - As a logged-in user, I am able to create a new instrument for sell by providing relevant information such as name, price, details, etc.
 - From any page, click the "Sell Your Gear" button to navigate to `/instruments/new`.
 Here, owners can:
   - Create a new instrument.
-  - Add images for the instruments you've created
+  - Add a images for the instrument in the create form.
+  - Navigate to instrument detail page to add more images

 ### Viewing a Instrument
 - As a logged-in or logged-out user